AnandDhakane01/achievementsof.life/_users/ananddhakane01/index.md

 ---
 ## March 2023

-- Rode to Nandi Hills on a Himalayan for the first time
+- Rode to Nandi Hills on a Himalayan for the first time 🌄
 - Worked on a project with a diff tech stack all by myself
 - Visited Coimbatore

 ## February 2023

-- Moved to Bangalore
+- Moved to Bangalore!
-- Learnt angular
+- Learnt Angular

 ## January 2023